-Marbled.
-A series of four objects, that we are familiar with in our daily life: care products.
+A series of 4 objects that we are familiar with in our daily life: care products.
 A hand cream pot, a pipette bottle for facial serum, a bottle with body cleanser and a smaller bottle for hand balm.
 Piece by piece beautiful items to display on your washbasin.

 Machine crafted and finished by hand.
 In Italy.
 The choice to use marble can be found in the sculptural look and feel of the material itself.